DrMeganLWood/git-training/Documents/learning_git/git_example/test.md

 This is a text file.

 I have now added some more text.

+I'm editing this file from my machine, hi!